IPA

-Here at Uiltje Brewing Company, brewing IPAs is our specialty.
-We love IPA beer and we love adding our own twist to it.
-The beer style IPA is quite popular as we know it, but there is a tantalizingly rich history when it comes to this great hoppy beer we all know and love today.
+Here at Uiltje Company, brewing IPAs is our specialty.
+We love IPA beer, and we love adding our own twist to it.

 The history of IPA beer

-The history of IPA goes all the way back to the 18th and 19th centuries.
-The British Empire had troops, emigrants and sailors stationed all over the world.
 India used to be one of the most indispensable colonies because of its climate and spices, not to mention its strategic location.
-But there was one drawback the British probably didn't take into account.
-The long journey caused the taste of beer to deteriorate rapidly!
+But there was one drawback the British probably didn’t take into account: the long journey caused the beer to go bad quickly!

 The India Pale Ale was the solution!